 Walking Rules

-Members and guests out on coach rambles must participate in one of the organised rambles, and are then covered by Public Liability and Limited Accident Insurance.
+Members and guests out on coach rambles must participate in one of the organised rambles, and are then covered by Public Liability Insurance.

 At the leader's discretion, a group may leave an organised party, for example to cut the walk short, but for safety sake the proposed route must be identified and the people concerned should remain as a group.